1. LICENSE GRANT AND RESTRICTIONS

 5.3 Effect of Termination.
-Upon termination: (a) all rights granted to Customer under this Agreement, including Customer’s license to use the Services, shall immediately cease; (b) the Company shall stop performing all Services; (c) Customer shall immediately pay any fees due through the date of termination and (d) each party, shall, upon receipt of a written request from the other party, destroy or return all Confidential Information.
-Sections 4 through 9shall survive any termination or expiration of this Agreement.
+Upon termination: (a) all rights granted to Customer under this Agreement, including Customer’s license to use the Services, shall immediately cease; (b) the Company shall stop performing all Services; (c) Customer shall immediately pay any fees due through the date of termination and (d) each party, shall immediately, upon receipt of a written request from the other party, destroy or return all Confidential Information.
+Sections 4 through 10 shall survive any termination or expiration of this Agreement.

 6. CONFIDENTIALITY, PRIVACY, DATA OWNERSHIP, and PUBLICITY

-6.6 HIPAA.
+6.5 HIPAA.
 If Customer is a Covered Entity, then the terms of the Business Associate Addendum at www.reputation.com/legal/business_associate_terms shall be incorporated into this Agreement as if expressly set forth herein.
-As part of the Services, Company may send emails to patients of a Covered Entity to request reviews or to seek responses to surveys.
-Covered Entity shall take all required steps to ensure that the recipients of emails have consented to receive such communications that may contain PHI from Covered Entity at the email addresses provided.
+As part of the Services, Company may send emails or texts to patients of a Covered Entity to request reviews or to seek responses to surveys.
+Covered Entity shall take all required steps to ensure that the recipients of emails or texts have consented to receive such communications that may contain PHI from Covered Entity at the email addresses or phone numbers provided.